SteviLen420/Two_Source_Interference_Minimal_Simulation/run_20251106_093410/Two_Source_Interference_Manuscript.md

 - SciPy 1.7+ for peak detection algorithms
 - Standard library modules for I/O and metadata management

-The complete source code is available at: [GitHub repository URL]
+The complete source code is available at: https://github.com/SteviLen420/Two_Source_Interference_Minimal_Simulation

 ### A.2 Algorithm Overview